Ringo029/Dominoes/README.md

 **Note:** GitHub Pages serves over HTTPS, which is required for camera access.

+## Security & Privacy

+✅ **Security measures in place:**
+- No API keys or secrets in the code
+- All processing happens client-side (no data sent to servers)
+- Camera access requires user permission (browser security)
+- Scores stored only in browser localStorage (local to your device)
+- No hardcoded user paths or personal information
+- `.gitignore` configured to exclude sensitive files

+**Before publishing:**
+- Review `.gitignore` to ensure training data/images aren't committed
+- The `data/` folder is excluded by default (large image files)
+- Model files (`.h5`) are included but can be excluded if too large

 ## Technical Details

 - **OpenCV.js**: Used for image processing and pip detection via contour filtering